incrl/portfolio/README.md

 This is the currently used curriculum for the CS355 course.
 I also provided the Latex files that we used to setup the lab specs.

+## David's Photoshop

+This is a program that I made for fun to combine many different projects I have done throughout the years into one interface.
+It includes algorithms such as seam carving, perspective warping using homography, and style transfer using deep neural networks in an easy to GUI.
+It is all built in Python's native TKinter code.

 ## Lightfield Research

 As stated above, I am working with Dr. Morse on image processing research.
 Specifically, I am currently